Coed y Cerrig National Nature Reserve, near Abergavenny

 With two cross country mountain bike trails and two downhill mountain bike trails, Cwmcarn is a popular destination for mountain bikers.
 There is an onsite uplift provider for the downhill trails and a pump track.

-There are also walking trails and a fishing lake and, if you want to stay longer, the riverside camp site welcomes caravans and tents (book via Cwmcarn Visitor Centre).
-There are also six timber framed camping pods for hire.
+There are also walking trails and a fishing lake and, if you want to stay longer, there is a riverside camp site.

 All of the walking trails are waymarked and start from the visitor centre.

 0.9 miles, 1.5 kilometres

 This is a short stroll during which you can enjoy the sights and sounds of the stream and lake.

 This gentle walk takes in woodlands, ponds and streams.
 Along the way, there are fine views of the valley and the pit wheel monument.

 The two cross country mountain bike trails are waymarked and start from the car park.

 The two downhill trails are serviced by the onsite uplift provider.

 The pump track is located by the car park.